mellor-lab/mellor-lab.github.io/book/contents/projects/adaptive-learning.md

 # Cortical networks and cholinergic adaptive learning

-These projects led by [Heng Wei Zhu](../our-team/members/hengweizhu) in collaboration with Rui Ponte Costa's group aims to bridge the gap between biological and computational neural networks to investigate if the features of biological networks can apply to machine learning networks
+These projects led by [Heng Wei Zhu](../our-team/members/hengweizhu) in collaboration with Rui Ponte Costa's group aims to bridge the gap between machine learning and neuroscience by exploring whether features of biological networks can be used to apply machine learning concepts.

 ### `Single-phase deep learning in cortico-cortical networks`